-Organization's Legal/Formal Name

-Mailing Address City, Guam
+Organization's Legal/Formal Name Mailing Address City, Guam

 Tel: (671) xxx-xxxx Fax: (671) xxx-xxxx (signature & date)

-Authorized Representative's Name
+Authorized Representative's Name (date)

 Title or Position

-This is a sample template for the Strategic Action Plan that is required to respond to GBHWC RFP 03-2019: PEACE Partnerships for Success Sub-Grants
+This template for the Strategic Action Plan must be included as part of the proposed response to GBHWC RFP 12-2019: PEACE Partnerships for Success Sub-Grants, Middle School Classification

-- Use the attached sheets that follow to respond to the three required sections for the proposed Strategic Action Plan - A. INTRODUCTION AND BACKGROUND - B. PROPOSED PLAN OF ACTION - C. PROPOSED EVALUATION PLAN - ➤ This document will be available in Word format at http://gbhwc.guam.gov/rfps-ifbs as "PEACE PFS Proposed Strategic Action Plan Template\2019.06.18.docx" - Be sure to submit all pages of this document as part of your proposal envelope with each page signed and dated.
+- > This template includes three required sections for the proposed Strategic Action Plan - A. INTRODUCTION AND BACKGROUND - B. PROPOSED PLAN OF ACTION - C. PROPOSED EVALUATION PLAN - D. SIGNATURE PAGE - This document will be available in Word format at http://gbhwc.guam.gov/rfps-ifbs as "RFP 12-2019_PEACE PFS MS Classification_Proposed Strategic Action Plan Template.docx" - Insert one (1) original and three (4) sets of copies in a sealed envelope as part of your proposal - Use the checklist in Appendix 2 of the RFP to ensure that the Strategic Action Plan was answered adequately.